 Preps and Juniors

-A variety of teaching methods and activities is used to suit different learning styles, with children working as a whole class, individually and in pairs or groups as appropriate.
-The children have enjoyed participating in ‘No Pen Wednesday’, ‘Puzzle Challenge Day’, and we have a whole week dedicated to Mathematics which includes lots of activities to develop the girls’ problem-solving skills.
+We have a whole week dedicated to Mathematics which includes lots of activities to develop the girls’ problem-solving skills, including a dedicated ‘Puzzle Challenge Day’.
 We also offer a variety of clubs where children can develop their interest in Mathematics outside of the classroom.

 Form III to Upper IV (Key Stage 3) and Lower V to Upper V (Key Stage 4)

-In Forms III to Upper IV, we follow the Mathematics Enhancement Programme devised by CIMT at the University of Plymouth.
+In Forms III to Lower IV, we follow the Mathematics Enhancement Programme devised by CIMT at the University of Plymouth.
 Broadly speaking, the material covered is a preparation for the GCSE syllabus.

-In the summer term of Upper IV, the girls start the GCSE syllabus.
 All our girls sit the Edexcel GCSE examination at the end of Upper V. We believe that the non-calculator element of this exam is important in encouraging the continued use of mental arithmetic.
-Almost all our girls sit the Higher Level exam.

 Exam Board: Edexcel